 Course lecturers are drawn from institute faculty and other USC forensic psychiatrists and psychologists as well as judges, public and private attorneys and professionals from other forensic-related disciplines.

 Each forensic psychiatry fellow has a minimum of six supervisors at any given time.
 The psychiatric supervisors are fellowship trained and certified by the American Board of Psychiatry and Neurology with added qualifications in forensic psychiatry.
 All supervisors are on the faculty of the Keck School of Medicine of USC.
 Supervisors are rotated so that forensic psychiatry fellows will benefit from supervisors’ varied skills and expertise in psychiatry and law.

-The forensic psychiatry fellows conduct one treatment group per week for mentally disordered offenders.
 Each forensic psychiatry fellow is also assigned an average of two forensic court cases per week, and their forensic psychiatric opinion is given in a written report.
 These cases deal with psychiatric-legal issues for the criminal, civil, juvenile and family courts as well as various administrative hearings.
 In addition, each forensic psychiatry fellow has the opportunity to testify on a weekly basis with supervision in the largest Mental Health Court in the country.

 Each forensic psychiatry fellow receives an academic appointment, whereby they have an opportunity to teach and supervise general psychiatry residents of the LAC+USC Department of Psychiatry in psychiatry and law.
 Clinical case conferences are held where the forensic psychiatry fellow presents, to faculty and the professional community at large, a forensic case that demonstrates their knowledge and application of clinical material to legal issues.
 Fellows may have an opportunity to conduct a psychological autopsy for the Los Angeles County Department of Medical Examiner-Coroner.